sheckman/sigcse2019/attendees/visitor-info.md

 The Uber website claims you can [uber](https://www.uber.com/airports/msp/) from the airport.
 Different kinds of Uber exist (who knew?), and they cost different amounts.
 An UberX is estimated (by the Uber website) to be $20.
 An UberXL might run closer to $40, and an Uber Black SUV (?!) might cost as much as $70.

+There is also Lyft, and there are Lyft/Uber signs at the airport to help you find many kinds of crowdsourced transportation.

 ## Coffee

 For some, coffee is critical.
 Google Maps links provided for some potential caffeine destinations.